kno10/kno10/README.md

 But I am not set on staying in academia.
 I would like to have more time for *programming*, and less administrative work, and universities cannot offer such positions.

 I am good at:
-- programming since 1989 in dozens of languages
+- programming since 1989 in dozens of languages (Java, Python, Rust, Perl, ...)
-- reading the code of others and helping them find the bugs they've been searching for weeks
+- helping and teaching others resolve issues and speed up their code
 - teaching machine learning at a university level
 - improving algorithms
 - architecting Java projects with [200.000+ lines of code](https://www.openhub.net/p/elki/analyses/latest/languages_summary)
-- optimization and refactoring (my Java refactorings were even included in scientific studies)
+- optimization and refactoring (my Java refactoring work were even analyzed in scientific studies)
 - Python, Rust: experienced enough to publish the packages mentioned above and to [contribute fixes to scikit-learn](https://scikit-learn.org/stable/whats_new/v0.23.html)
 - automating with scripts (shell and Python, a long time ago in Perl)
-- Linux system administration (I am a Debian Linux Developer, although not very active right now at package maintainance)
+- Linux system administration (I am a member of the Debian Linux project, although not very active right now at package maintainance)

 You can contact me if you have a *competitive* offer (*no* junior positions), with the following constraints:

 - software development and research are my favorite, educational roles are fine (but I'd prefer less administrative work)
-- Germany, a relocation to central and well-connected cities such as Munich or Hannover is an option, but going to the US or UK is currently not an option for me because of family reasons.
-Remote is not my favorite, I am more productive at the office
+- Germany, open for relocation to central and well-connected cities such as Munich or Hannover, Zürich, Luxembourg would also be okay, but moving to the US or UK is currently not an option because of family reasons.
+Remote is not my favorite, I am more productive at the office, but a possibility.
-- *no sales or consulting positions*, I'd prefer *not* to have a customer-facing role and I do not like buzzword bingo
+- *no more sales or consulting positions*, I am interested in a *senior developer* or *senior researcher* position